 Where does education come in?

-Daniella Rabino, project founder of PLAY, Protecting Life through Active Youth, first asked this question during a study abroad trip to Madagascar during undergrad.
+Daniella Rabino, the driver behind PLAY, Protecting Life through Active Youth, asked this as a study abroad student in 2007.

-I started realizing that these issues were big and the intersections between the disciplines were not really being addressed in a way that I’ve been thinking about…that no one else was really going to take them on.
+I started realizing that these issues were big and the intersections between fields were not really addressed in a way that they could be … and I was in a privileged position to be able to help take that on.

 During your trip, you noticed areas where there might be a possibility to bridge these disciplines.
 Can you tell me more about how you developed the concept of PLAY?

-DR: The old conservation language always talked about people in Madagascar, the rural poor, as destroying their own future as though they’re committing ‘ecological suicide’, framing the majority of people as a problem to fix, rather than those who lose out from broken systems.
-And meeting teachers and children in different villages, I realized that these people wanted to know more about what they could do to protect their own lives, yet are invisible.
+The old conservation language always talked about people in Madagascar, the rural poor, as destroying their future as though they’re committing ‘ecological suicide’, framing the majority of people as a problem to fix, rather than those who lose out from broken systems.
+And meeting teachers and children in different villages, I realized that most people wanted to know more about what they could do to protect their own lives, yet are invisible.

-When teachers would ask me about how our rain forests were doing in New York, it started putting in perspective for me how limited their access was to global perspectives of Madagascar’s incredible biodiversity and at the same time, how it relates to their unique vulnerability.
+When teachers would ask me about how our rain forests were doing in New York, it put in perspective for me that those who most depend on the interconnections are left out of its directives for Madagascar.

-Multiple teachers came to me and were concerned about how their environments were changing and what it meant for their children – what could they do to prepare their children, as I was an undergraduate with so much support in learning to be a teacher.
-It seems fundamental to start with communities knowing that their biodiversity exists and is really special.
-Yet, I realized that a lot of conservation and development efforts weren’t engaging with the systemic problem of how to address these issues by including people who care about their own communities.
+Teachers came to me concerned about how their environments were changing and what it meant for their children – what could they do to prepare their children, as I was an undergraduate with so much support in learning to be a teacher.
+It seems fundamental to start with communities knowing why so many people care about their island.
+Yet, conservation and development efforts often overstep these systemic problems of including communities to lead in.

 What role does PLAY have in the picture?

-What were some of your big takeaways from your most recent year long trip to Madagascar?
+What were some of your big takeaways from your most recent year in Madagascar?

-DR: The biggest thing is that it’s not really about any one of us.
-Nothing I do really means anything unless it’s what the people there want to see and it’s done in a way they can get behind in their own way.
+The biggest thing is that it’s not really about any one of us.
+Nothing I do really means anything unless it’s what the people there want to see and it’s done in a way Madagascar can get behind

-DR: A lot of what I’m trying to do relies on partnership.
-The effectiveness of those partnerships depends on sharing similar values.
-Whether the organizations I’m trying to partner with see the value in local people’s perspectives or whether they feel these people have knowledge that is worth including in the process of trying to change things, makes a big difference, but also can be mobilized.
-Part of the challenge is recognizing when I’m on the same page with someone.
+Whether the organizations see the value in local people’s perspectives or whether they feel these people have knowledge that is worth including in the process of trying to change things, makes a big difference, but also can be mobilized.
+Part of the challenge is finding an entry point to enter new ways of working together.

-Local people need to feel as though their knowledge is valuable.
-They’re not going to follow through with projects if they’re told that everything they’ve known about their own life is wrong that they’re destroying biodiversity.
+Local people need to feel that their knowledge is valuable.
+Nobody will follow through on projects if they’re told that everything they’ve known about their own life is wrong, and that they’re destroying biodiversity.

 What is your inspiration?
 What drives you and keeps you going?

-DR: There’s this energy in Madagascar and to me that is such an exciting, hopeful thing.
-Just realizing that there’s all this untapped energy in people who care about their future and seem to be the best bet for conservation and sustainable development.
+There’s this energy in Madagascar and to me that is such an exciting, hopeful thing.
+Just realizing that there’s all this active energy that just needs the chance to jump in, feels like the best bet for conservation and sustainable development.

 It’s apparent that there are a lot of great people capable of doing a lot of great things.
-I’m inspired that these people exist, that they care, and that they would do more, if given the opportunity.
-Those opportunities just need to be created.
+I’m inspired that these people exist, that they care, and that many would do more, if given the opportunity.
+Those channels just need to be created.

 Ultimately, why Madagascar?

-But because it is so different…it’s so unique…it also is so vulnerable.
-Madagascar is a case study in seeing how the issues that effect people all over the world intersect with the issues that affect wildlife and environments.
+But because it is so different…it’s so unique…it also is so vulnerable to change.
+Madagascar is a case study in how the issues that effect people all over the world intersect with the issues that affect wildlife and environments.
 If these two different types of problems are not addressed in a unified way, both human populations and wildlife are going to be in trouble.

-When you’re in Madagascar and you meet people who are just so fun and see the world so differently — of course they see the world so differently, their world is so different!
-You want to root for them; you want these things that come together to work out.
+When you’re in Madagascar, you meet people who care so much about their magical home, but aren’t included in it!
+You want to root for them.
+You want these things that come together to work out.